-Roasted until crispy or shredded thin, brussels sprouts make their way into countless dishes this season (including the big Thanksgiving feast)!
-Read on for our best tips for working with these gems, plus new ways to prepare them from the Williams-Sonoma Test Kitchen.
+Roasted until crispy or shredded thin, brussels sprouts make their way into countless dishes this season.
+Read on for our best tips for working with these gems, plus fresh ideas on how to prepare them.

 What to Look For